Introduction

 - Encryption of data in transit and at rest

-- Multi-tenant data isolation
+- Multi-tenant data isolation with schema-level separation

 - Secure authentication systems